joaompinto/aurora/docs/structure.md

     - `{"type": "content", "data": ...}` for incremental LLM output.
     - `{"type": "tool_progress", "progress": ...}` for tool execution updates.

-  Uses a `QueuedToolHandler` to inject tool progress events into a queue, and an `on_content` callback to enqueue content chunks.
-These are streamed concurrently to the client.
+  Creates a `QueuedToolHandler` and injects it into the `Agent` during initialization, enabling streaming of tool progress updates without mutating the agent at runtime.

 - `aurora/web/templates/index.html`: Default index page served by Flask. **Terminal-style UI.
 Sends user input as `{ "input": "..." }` to `/execute_stream`.
 Renders streamed `content` and `tool_progress` messages as Markdown using marked.js.**